History of Monaco: Protectorate of the Kingdom of Sardinia

 With the protectorate, that lasted nearly half a century, Italian was the official language of Monaco.
 The Monégasque dialect is closer to Ligurian than French, but influenced by both.

 During this time there was unrest in the towns of Menton and Roquebrune, which declared independence, hoping for annexation by Sardinia and participation in the Italian Risorgimento.
 The unrest continued until the ruling prince gave up his claim to the two towns (some 95% of the country), and they were ceded to France in return for four million francs.
 This transfer and Monaco's sovereignty was recognised by the Franco-Monegasque Treaty of 1861.

-19th century
+After 1860

 Designated as a protectorate of the Kingdom of Sardinia in 1815 by the Congress of Vienna after Napoleon's defeat, Monaco's sovereignty was confirmed by the Franco-Monegasque Treaty of 1861.
 France accepted the existence of the Principality of Monaco, but annexed 95% of its former territory (the areas of Menton and Roquebrune).
 Monaco's military defense since then has been the responsibility of France.

+In 1848 the towns of Menton and Roquebrune ceded from Monaco and became protectorates of the Kingdom of Sardinia; this was to the Free Cities of Menton and Roquebrune.
+However when Nice County was ceded to France, they were annexed from Monaco, which still had ownership.

+Monaco became surrounded by France, when the Kingdom of Sardinia ceded the County of Nice to France in the Treaty of Turin (1860).
+The next year, in 1861 The Kingdom of Sardinia became a part of the Kingdom of Italy.
+Monaco had been a Protectorate of Sardinia, and managed to survive these changes, avoiding integration with France or Italy.
+By the early 1860s it had secured its independence but was now surrounded by France and without Menton or Roquebrune.
+To make ends meet Monaco would focus on tourism, and built the now famous Monte Carlo casino.